COVID-19 and the flu can cause similar symptoms. However, there are several differences between them.

 Viruses are tiny microbes that survive by invading other living cells.
 These cells become host cells to the virus, which multiplies inside of them.
 They can then spread to new cells around the body.

 Coronaviruses are a family of viruses that cause respiratory infections.
-The SARS-CoV-2 causes the infection that leads to COVID-19.
+The virus SARS-CoV-2 causes the infection that leads to COVID-19.

 There are two types of viruses that cause the flu — influenza A and B. There are also several subtypes of influenza A. Any of these viruses can cause the flu.